Linking Documents

 If a newer version of the part or assembly becomes available in the source document, you are notified via the icon in the document into which you inserted the part or assembly.
 A blue background appears around the linked icon to indicate that a newer version is available.

-Once a part is inserted from another document, creating a linked document, you are able to open the document from which the part is linked, if needed, for editing the part or obtaining a closer inspection of the part:
+Once a part is inserted from another document, you can open the document from which the part is linked, if needed, for editing the part or to obtain a closer inspection of the part:

 - Right-click on the part in the Instances or Features list and select Open linked document.